gscnogueira/Hardness-Sampling/README.md

 ## Setting Up the Environment

-Set up the environment by cloning this repository and navigating to its main folder:
+Set up the environment for running the experiments by cloning this repository and navigating to its main folder:

 ```bash
 git clone 'https://github.com/gscnogueira/Hardness-Sampling'
 cd Hardness-Sampling
 ```

+## Datasets

+For the experiments, a diverse collection of 90 classification datasets was used.
+These datasets are located in the `datasets/csv` directory and represent a subset of the datasets used in the work of [Pereira-Santos et al. (2019)](https://doi.org/10.1016/j.neucom.2017.05.105), which are stored in the `datasets/arff` directory.

-## Running experiments
+## Running the Experiments

 1. Go to the `experiments` directory:
 ```bash